dart-lang/language/accepted/future-releases/variance/feature-specification-use-site-variance.md

 }
 ```

-*In this situation, the invocation `myB.foo(42.1)` is subject to a dynamic type check (and it will fail if `myB` is still a `B<int>` when that invocation takes place), but it is statically known at the call site that `foo` has this property for any subtype of `A`, so we can deal with the situation statically, e.g., via a lint.*
+*In this situation, the invocation `myB.foo(42.1)` is subject to a dynamic type check (and it will fail if `myB` is still a `B<int>` when that invocation takes place).
+But it is statically known at the call site that `foo` has this property for any subtype of `A`, so we can deal with the situation statically, e.g., via a lint.*

 *An upcast (like `(myB as A<num>).foo()`) could be used to silence any diagnostic messages, so a strict rule whereby a member access like `myB.foo(42.1)` is a compile-time error may not be very helpful in practice.*